arimaulanahardan/LinkedCraft_ai/README.md

 ## Features

-- AI-powered content generation for Twitter, Instagram, and LinkedIn
+- AI-powered content generation for LinkedIn
 - User authentication and account management with Clerk
 - Points-based system for content generation
 - Content history and regeneration